mengbinhao/jack-note/docs/backend/koa2.md

 })

 app.listen(3000)
-console.log('the server is starting at port 3000')
+console.log('server is starting at port 3000')
 ```